 The block transfer award for a diploma approved by AU is 30 credits.
-If you present courses equivalent to the following list, or

-Bachelor of Commerce program with the diploma, the block transfer award may increase up to 60 credits.
+If you present courses equivalent to the following list, or another required course within the Bachelor of Commerce program with the diploma, the block transfer award may increase up to 60 credits.
 All diplomas presented must be approved for credit by Athabasca University.
 Students complete the following courses (30 credits) and the required and options courses in the Business-Field Diploma-Holder Route list.